Dih5/hp50codes/README.md

 Calculator must be set in degrees for some of them to work.
 Order convention is the same as in the textbook I used.

+## markov
+Some programs related to discrete-time Markov chains.

 # Notes on connectivity
 Install ckermit
 ```